GhostActive/pymp-my-coding-skills/content/dict.md

 >>> article["author"]
 ''
 ```
-A less robust solution: Using `collections.defaultdict` also `operator.itemgetter` doesn't raise errors
+A less robust solution: If using `collections.defaultdict`, then `operator.itemgetter` doesn't raise errors

 ```python
 >>> import operator